 Q: Should I enroll at 65 if I'm still working and covered?

 A: Consider enrolling in Part A anyway, as it is premium-free and may cover some expenses not included in your employer's health plan.
-Premiums for Part B may be higher as a result of your income, so it could be wise to delay enrollment in Part B until after you retire.
-You may enroll without penalty for eight months after you stop working or your employee health coverage ends.
+Premiums for Part B may be higher because of your income, so it may be wise to delay enrollment in Part B until after you retire.
+You can enroll without penalty at any time during the eight months after you stop working or your employee health coverage ends.
 If you miss that window, you may be subject to penalties that, in the case of Part B, could last as long as you remain covered.

 A: Part C, known as Medicare Advantage, includes plans administered by private companies such as health maintenance organizations and preferred provider organizations.
 They offer the benefits of Parts A and B, and often include such additional benefits as vision, hearing and dental coverage.
 Costs for Part C plans vary according to the insurer.
 Some plans may require referrals or restrict you to doctors in a network, and you must already have Parts A and B in order to enroll.
 Another consideration: Some plans may limit their coverage to a certain geographic area, so if you anticipate traveling a great deal or relocating, Medicare Advantage might not be for you.